NostalgicSplatterlingSys/NostalgicSplatterlingSys/README.md

 - We tend to afk a lot on the game to either stream or draw so it would be wise to whisper us
 - We're a clingy person if you end up becoming our friend lol, keep this mind if you aren't a fan of this
 - IF YOU SEE SOMEONE WITH A SIMILAR STYLE OR COPIED SKIN, IT'S PROBABLY NOT US!
 WE ALWAYS HAVE OUR GITHUB OR TWITCH ATTACHED WITH THE NAME ZELDA_ARTEMIS!
 Please be sure to let our friends or us know ahead if this happens (I guess we're famous now on ponytown if this happens LMFAO)
+-  Homestuck fans, you're on THIN fucking ice with us, watch it

 ![image](https://i.imgur.com/Ap5lN47.gif)![image](https://i.imgur.com/Ap5lN47.gif)